Ariesjaak/HARUSD/Codebook.md

   derived from:
   https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-  This is done to give a clear overview of the orignal dataset and its variables.
+  This is done to give a clear overview of the orignal dataset and its variables, which is used as a base for chapter 3.

-  Consequently in chapter 3) the variables are explained and summaries calculated for the "tidydataset.txt" where references are made to the first two chapters.
+  Consequently in chapter 3) the variables and summaries calculated for the "tidydataset.txt" are explained with references to the first two chapters.

   # 1) Original README.txt description: